cameraui/docs/detection/genai-descriptions.md

 With Ollama, everything stays on your own hardware.
 With OpenAI or Gemini, event snapshots are sent to that provider to generate the description.[^license]

+A drawn floor plan adds text context to the prompts: how the rooms connect, walking times between cameras, and what nearby sensors read at the time.
+Turn **Floor Plan in Prompts** off in the GenAI tab to keep that out.

 [^license]: AI descriptions build on recording, which requires an active camera.ui subscription.

 [^genai-reads]: Needs camera-ui-nvr 1.3.16 or newer.